cybertec-postgresql/pgwatch2/docs/long_term_installations.rst

 ---------------------

 Couple of times a year also main dashboards get updates, so same as with metrics - makes sense to refresh them occasionally.
-The delete / import scripts are [here](https://github.com/cybertec-postgresql/pgwatch2/tree/master/grafana_dashboards).
+The delete / import scripts are `here <https://github.com/cybertec-postgresql/pgwatch2/tree/master/grafana_dashboards>`__.

 NB!
 As the scripts by default first delete all pgwatch2 created dashboards, you should take care when you've changed them - which is a typical thing to do actully.
 So a good idea is to rename the dashboards you've changed to something else.